Are you confused about choosing the BEST platform between Fiverr vs Upwork? You’re in the right place.

 Thinking about using the Upwork platform to find freelance projects to make extra money?
 Here are the 3 essential tips for freelancers who’re planning to use Upwork.

 1. Find your niche: Upwork is known for rewarding freelancers who offer quality services.
-If you want to become a top-rated seller, make sure to offer services in a specific niche (for instance “email marketing writing services”).
+If you want to become a top-rated seller, make sure to offer services in a specific niche (for instance “article writing services”, or “email writing services”).
 That way you can attract specific buyers where you can deliver quality work.

 2. Show your expertise: If you already have experience in your industry, Upwork is a better platform to join as it helps you with high-paying clients.
 Make sure to build a portfolio and share work samples on your portfolio page on Upwork to show your expertise.